GoCarrot/terraform-aws-deployomat/README.md

 Deployomat operates with a "lift the safety then press the button" approach to undeployments.
 Before a service can be undeployed, it must first be deployed with `DeployConfig.AllowUndeploy` set to true.
 Note that if the account the service is deployed in has an environment other than "production" then `DeployConfig.AllowUndeploy` will default to true for all deployments, so a service can be directly undeployed.
 If the service is in an account with an environment set to "production", or if `DeployConfig.AllowUndeploy` has been explicitly set to false, then the safety is engaged and a deploy with `DeployConfig.AllowUndeploy` set to true must be done first.

 Once the safety is lifted, a service may be undeployed by starting an execution of `undeploy_sfn.arn`.
 The input is a JSON document containning AccountCanonicalSlug and ServiceName keys.
-For example, using the aws cli, `aws stepfunctions start-execution --start-machine-arn <UNDEPLOY_SFN_ARN> --input '{"AccountCanonicalSlug":"workload-dev-0001", "ServiceName": "example"}'`.
+For example, using the aws cli, `aws stepfunctions start-execution --state-machine-arn <UNDEPLOY_SFN_ARN> --input '{"AccountCanonicalSlug":"workload-dev-0001", "ServiceName": "example"}'`.